dianamn/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](https://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.0.8 =
+* 1) fixed the issue of auto-play in Content-Popup view.
+* 2) Fixed the bug when the counting of images were wrong in 2 views on one page.
+* 3) Fixed the bug with load more button that didn't work correct with multiple videos on one page.
+* 4) Fixed the bug with private videos.
+* 5) Fixed the bug where 2 shortcodes of Content Video Slider had different styles when on one page.

 = 2.0.7 =
 * 1) We have fixed YouTube title autofill bug